Responsible Travel Guide

 The marble mountains are easy to reach being only 9km south of downtown Da Nang and a short drive from My Khe beach.
 Admission is 15,000 dong.
 If you’re running short on energy there is a lift up the side of Thuy Son which is a further 15,000 dong.

 Not technically in Da Nang but on the way from here to Hue you will find one of the most amazing coastal roads in the world.
-Take an easy rider tour or rent a bike one way yourself and marvel at the breath taking scenery from the winding roads and hairpin bends.
+Take an easy rider tour (recommended for those who are not experienced on a bike) or rent a bike one way yourself and marvel at the breath taking scenery from the winding roads and hairpin bends.
 This route was made famous by Top Gear back in 2008.

 Where else in the world will you find a fire and water breathing Dragon Bridge?
 The bridge only breathes fire and water on a Sunday at around 9pm.
 Watch from a distance on one of the parallel bridges and see the entire dragon or you can get closer to the action near the bridge itself and the dragons head.